cheung-david/Post-it/README.md

-Developed a photography site that allows registered users to share/edit photos with descriptions and comment on them.
+<h4>Developed a photography site that allows registered users to share/edit photos with descriptions and comment on them.</h1>

 • Register, sign in and start posting!